rzk-lang/rzk/README.md

 ## About this project

 This project has started with the idea of bringing Riehl and Shulman's 2017 paper [1] to "life" by implementing a proof assistant based on their type theory with shapes.
-Currently an early prototype with an [online playground](https://rzk-lang.github.io/rzk/) is available.
+Currently an early prototype with an [online playground](https://rzk-lang.github.io/rzk/develop/playground/) is available.
 The current implementation is capable of checking various formalisations.
-Perhaps, the largest formalisations are available in two related projects: <https://github.com/fizruk/sHoTT> and <https://github.com/emilyriehl/yoneda>. `sHoTT` project (originally a fork of the yoneda project) aims to cover more formalisations in simplicial HoTT and ∞-categories, while `yoneda` project aims to compare different formalisations of the Yoneda lemma.
+Perhaps, the largest formalisations are available in two related projects: <https://rzk-lang.github.com/sHoTT> and <https://github.com/emilyriehl/yoneda>. `sHoTT` project (originally a fork of the yoneda project) aims to cover more formalisations in simplicial HoTT and ∞-categories, while `yoneda` project aims to compare different formalisations of the Yoneda lemma.

 Internally, `rzk` uses a version of second-order abstract syntax allowing relatively straightforward handling of binders (such as lambda abstraction).
 In the future, `rzk` aims to support dependent type inference relying on E-unification for second-order abstract syntax [2].
 Using such representation is motivated by automatic handling of binders and easily automated boilerplate code.
 The idea is that this should keep the implementation of `rzk` relatively small and less error-prone than some of the existing approaches to implementation of dependent type checkers.

 An important part of `rzk` is a tope layer solver, which is essentially a theorem prover for a part of the type theory.
 A related project, dedicated just to that part is available at <https://github.com/fizruk/simple-topes>. `simple-topes` supports used-defined cubes, topes, and tope layer axioms.
 Once stable, `simple-topes` will be merged into `rzk`, expanding the proof assistant to the type theory with shapes, allowing formalisations for (variants of) cubical, globular, and other geometric versions of HoTT.

+See the list of contributors at [docs/docs/CONTRIBUTORS.md](docs/docs/CONTRIBUTORS.md).

 ## How to use `rzk`

-For relatively small single-file formalisations, you can use the online playground at <https://rzk-lang.github.io/rzk/playground.html>
+For relatively small single-file formalisations, you can use the online playground at <https://rzk-lang.github.io/rzk/develop/playground>

 However, for larger and multi-file formalisations you should install a version of `rzk` locally: